dhannywi/surfwax_iss/README.md

-# ISS Tracker Version 2.0
+# Surf Wax ISS
-ISS Tracker is a containarized Flask application for querying and returning interesting information from the ISS positional and velocity data.
-You can find version 1.0 of the ISS Tracker App in [homework 04](https://github.com/dhannywi/COE332/tree/main/homework04).
-We have made improvements in version 2.0 to make the REST API more useful and  *portable*.
+Surf Wax ISS is a containarized Flask application for querying and returning interesting information from the ISS positional and velocity data.
+You can find version 1.0 of the App [here](https://github.com/dhannywi/COE332/tree/main/homework04).
+In [version 2.0](https://github.com/dhannywi/COE332/tree/main/homework05), we improved the App to make the REST API more useful and  *portable*, and added even more functionality for the latest release.

 More information about the dataset used can be found in the [ISS Trajectory Data](https://spotthestation.nasa.gov/trajectory_data.cfm) website.
 The Orbital Ephemeris Message (OEM) data used contains ISS state vectors over a ~15 day period.